satyajitnayk/namaste-react/README.md

 22. Class based component ?

 - Need to extends `React.Component`
-- Absolute necessary to use `render()` inside the class to use it, it returns som JSX.
+- Absolute necessary to use `render()` inside the class to use it, it returns some JSX.
 - `componentDidMount()` is a function that is called after render & it's the best place to do `API call`.

 23. Why we do `super(props)` in class based component?